yanick/updeep/README.md

 expect(result).to.eql({ value: 3 });
 ```

-If `predicate` is a plain object, it'll be used as the argument for lodash's
+If `predicate` is not a boolean or a function, it'll be used as the argument for lodash's
 `isMatch`.

 ```js